nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## FAQ

-**Display order of filtered list** : Sorted in ascending order of the date for earliest keydates of each opening within the time range.

 **Q**: For the `upcoming` command, how is the filtered list sorted?

-**A**: It is displayed and sorted in ascending order, based on the date for the earliest keydates of each opening within the time range.
+**A**: Out of the keydates within the time range, the keydate with the earliest date for each opening is chosen.
+The list is then sorted in ascending order based on each opening's chosen date.

 ---

 **Q**: I have too many keydates for my opening, and it is not displaying properly on the left panel.
 How do I view them properly?

-**A**: You can use the `show` command with the index of the opening of interest, shown [here](#showing-full-details-of-opening--show), or you can also directly click on the opening of interest.
+**A**: You can use the `show` command with the index of the opening of interest, shown [here](#5-showing-full-details-of-opening--show).
 The full information will then be displayed on the right panel.

 ---

-**Q**: Why do details such as emails or remarks not show up after editing?
+**Q**: Why can't I see details such as emails or remarks when I add or edit openings?

-**A**: Remarks will only be displayed when `show` command is used.
+**A**: These details will only be displayed on the right panel when the `show` command is used, shown [here](#5-showing-full-details-of-opening--show).

 ---

 **Q**: How do I transfer my data to another Computer?

 **A**:
-Make sure the other system is compatible with `java 11`.
-Install ultron.jar in to the system and navigate to the `data` folder.
+Make sure the other system is compatible with Java version `11`.
+Install ultron.jar into the system from [here](https://github.com/AY2223S2-CS2103T-F12-4/tp/releases/download/v1.3/ultron.jar) and navigate to the `data` folder.
 Afterwards, copy the `ultron.json` file from the old system and replace it with the `ultron.json` file in the new system.

 ---

 **Q**: What if I want to delete all openings from a specific company?

 **A**: Filter the list by the company of interest using the find command. e.g `find Google`.
 Then you can delete each opening one by one based on the filtered list by using the `delete` command.

 ---

-**Q**: I cannot open my ultron.jar file as it is from an unidentified developer.
+**Q**: I am a macOS user and cannot open my ultron.jar file as it is from an unidentified developer.
 How do I solve that?

 **A**: Your system might have security settings in place to block access to potentially malicious files.
 For macOS users, you might want to refer [here](https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html) for troubleshooting.

 ---